Kometa-Team/ImageMaid/README.md

 #### Copy From Local

-Alternatively the database can be copied from your local config folder you supplied in the [`Plex Path`](#plex-path) Option by using the `Local DB` Option.
+Alternatively the database can be copied from your local config directory you supplied in the [`Plex Path`](#plex-path) Option by using the `Local DB` Option.

 * **Environment Variable:** `LOCAL_DB=True`
 * **Shell Command:** `-l` or `--local`